 Article By: Daniel Jones

 To someone who has never met Ben, his image and presence can be extremely intimidating.
-Standing at 6-foot 3-inches, weighing around 400 lbs and having a net worth of $200 million, you can imagine how nerve racking it would be to pitch him a $500,000 marketing campaign.
+Standing at 6-foot 3-inches, weighing around 400 lbs, Ben Mallah has a net worth of $200 million, you can imagine how nerve racking it would be to pitch him a $500,000 marketing campaign.
 After 30 minutes of negotiating and enduring verbal abuse from Ben and his colleagues about how I couldn’t possibly make them a return-on-investment, he hired me.

 I’ve learned a lot about Ben and his business after the first year of being around it all.
 The first misconception was thinking he was a big bully with a huge ego.
 He is, in fact, the complete opposite.
 One of the most interesting characteristics of Ben is his ability to level and find common ground with anyone, and this is how he got to where he is today.